leuas/Vrdndi/README.md

 ### Residual Block:

-And I used pre-activation structure instead of post-activiation one for the Residual block.
-(As we know, to let the gradient to flow back more easily) I also added SE block to "gate" each token to pick the important one and replaced the common GLU with SiLU to be consistant with SWiGLU, since it's almost interchangable.
+I used a pre-activation structure instead of post-activation for the Residual block; added an SE block to "gate" each token to pick out the important one;  and replaced the common GLU with SiLU to keep consistency with SWiGLU, since they are almost interchangeable.

 ![[Residual block ]](docs/images/Residual_block_structure.svg)

 >**Why AdaLN:** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
-In former, seemingly it would cause distribution mismatch(?), so I use the latter.
+The former, seemingly it caused distribution mismatch(?) when I tried to implement it, so I used the latter approach.

 ### Output Layer:

-And there's two head as the output layer of the model: interest head and productive head.
-The interest head would use as a trainsition before you have enough productive data(i.e. The data you labelled in the website) and the productive head to predict a rate base on previous app history, time for each media data.
+The output layer has two heads: an *interest* head and a *productive* head.
+The interest head acts as a transition before you have enough *productive* data(i.e. The data you labelled on the website).
+The *productive* head predicts a rate based on previous app history, current time for each media data.

 ![[Output layer]](docs/images/output_layer_big.svg)

->**Why SWiGLU:** Previously the interest head can't quite converge (at least the bouncing range is larger than now), and since the sequence compressor for interest head is kinda partial functional (It won't receive a app sequence to predict interest, so the output token would just represent the duration that diffused in it).
-So probably adding a strong activation function in output layer would be a good idea, and I also switch the productive head to SWiGLU at that time as convenient, but seemingly it cause the overfitting problem that is faced on currently.
+>**Why SWiGLU:** Previously the interest head couldn't quite converge (at least the fluctuation was larger than now), and since the sequence compressor for interest head is partially functional (It won't receive an app sequence to predict interest, so the output token just represents the duration that diffused in it).
+So probably adding a strong activation function in output layer would be a good idea
+>
+>I also switched the productive head to SWiGLU at that time as convenient, but it seems to have caused the overfitting problem Vrdndi is facing currently.

 ## Model Performance

-I think the performance is not bad, one of the all 5 folds could hit 0.95 f1, which is suspiciously high.
-But since it only had one fold hitted that and my dataset is quite small (200-300 for productive,1000 roughly for interest), so for now I'm fine with that.
-And the model structure is decent enough as the test may proved.
+The performance is fairly good, one of the 5 folds could reach 0.95 f1, which is suspiciously high.
+However, since only one fold reached that and my dataset is quite small (200-300 for productive,roughly 1000 for interest), so that's acceptable.
+And the model structure is decent enough, as the test may have shown.

+>**Note**: The productive loss plateau you see in the diagram is likely caused by 0.5 output layer dropout.

-Productive head's mean F1 performance with Standard Deviation:
+**Productive head's mean F1 performance with Standard Deviation**:

 ![[Prodcuctive head's performance]](docs/images/productive_val_f1_with_std.svg)

-More performance detail:
+**More performance detail**:

 ![[detail performance chart]](docs/images/overall_model_performance_chart.png)